 We welcome you to worship with us this holiday season.
-Rosh Hashanah begins fairly early this year, on Sunday evening, September 9.
-Yom Kippur follows a week later beginning with the Kol Nidre service on Tuesday evening September 18.
+This year our services will be available to attend in-person.
+Rosh Hashanah begins mid September with the first day being on Saturday, September 16.
+Yom Kippur follows a week later beginning with the Kol Nidre service on Sunday evening September 24.
 As always, we will have options on Rosh Hashanah and Yom Kippur of different styled services to meet your family’s needs.
-These range from the traditional adult service in the sanctuary, to shorter and more lively youth services, to a young children’s service.
-There will also be babysitting and snacks available for young children.
+These range from the traditional adult service in the sanctuary, to shorter and more lively youth services.
+There will also be babysitting available for young children.

 If you are new to our community, the High Holidays present an excellent opportunity to get involved, to meet new people and to make new friends.
 Contact the synagogue office or firstname.lastname@example.org for further information on how you and your family can participate.